Muskegon Community College, an associate degree-granting

 applicants to see if anyone matches our needs, in which case they

-ability to work with diverse populations, representing a wide range
+Demonstrated ability to work with diverse populations representing

 Responsible for instruction and facilitating student learning;

 committed to student recruitment, retention and success; assessment

 of learning, development of curriculum and use of instructional